austral/specification/src/ref/functions.md

 : A type parameter name.

 `documentation`
-: An optional interface documentation form.
+: An optional typeclass documentation form.

 `fn`
 : The name of a generic function.